-Before you go for treatment, make sure you talk about travel expenses with your WCB representative.
+Before you leave the province or your home community for treatment, make sure you talk about travel expenses with your WCB customer care facilitator.

 The WCB will repay you for travel expenses if you have to go to another community for treatment.